This post is brought to you in part by The Home Depot.

 Now, one thing I did do was check that every two bricks lined up together was level.
 Otherwise, when the next layer was stacked on top, it would rock back and forth.

+I don’t mind a fire pit that slopes a bit, but rocking bricks??
+Huh uh.
+That ain’t gonna work.
+This thing needed to at least be steady!
 So I made some small adjustments and that seemed to help, including using a rubber mallet to help adjust them.

 I found it a little difficult to glue the fire pit bricks with the construction adhesive.

 You’ll want to make sure there isn’t a lot of “rocking” between the bricks when glued together.
 And when stacking the bricks, I made sure to stagger the seams, as you see here.
 All three layers of the DIY fire pit were glued together.

 Most DIY fire pit kits will come with a fire ring.
 Once it’s all glued together, you can insert the fire pit ring and all the crushed gravel.
 Some people say they don’t think crushed gravel is good to use inside of the fire pit because it makes it hard to clean, but I haven’t found it problematic to clean out.